 How a DRO should be recorded

-To make sure you don’t miss any problems, check your credit records with all the Credit Reference Agencies.
+To make sure you don’t miss any problems, check your credit records with all the Credit Reference Agencies – you can do this for free.
+This is what should be showing at each stage:

 After your DRO is approved:

-- the DRO will be shown in the Public Record section of your credit record;
+The DRO will show in the Public Record section of your credit record.

-- any debts which are in your DRO but not marked as defaulted should have a default date added which is the date your DRO started;
+All debts which are in your DRO should have a default date which is the date your DRO started or earlier.

-- there will be no change for any debts which do not form part of your DRO.
+There will be no change for any debts which do not form part of your DRO, but these (things like student debts and magistrates court fines) do not normally show on your credit record at all.

-You don’t get sent a certificate when your DRO ends after the year “moratorium period”, see What happens at the end of my DRO? for details.
+You don’t get sent a certificate when your DRO completes, see What happens at the end of my DRO? for details.
 As that says, it is good if you can print off your Insolvency Register entry when your DRO finishes – this will disappear three months later.

-- the debts included in your DRO should be marked by the creditors “to show that you no longer owe money on that account (perhaps by marking the entry as ‘partially satisfied’ or ‘partially settled’ or in some other way)” (quote from the Information Commissioner’s Office) and the balance on the accounts should show as zero.
+These debts should be marked by the creditors “to show that you no longer owe money on that account (perhaps by marking the entry as ‘partially satisfied’ or ‘partially settled’ or in some other way)” (quote from the Information Commissioner’s Office) and the balance on the accounts should show as zero.

 At the end of six years:

-- at this point your credit record should be completely clean.
+So at this point your credit record should be completely clean – unless you have had credit problems after your DRO finished.

-1) Creditor uses a default date which is after your DRO started
+1) a default date is after your DRO started

-I suggest waiting a few months after the start of your DRO before you bother to do this.
-Don’t try to do this on the phone, instead write the following letter to the Data Controller for the creditor (get the address from the ICO ), send it Recorded Delivery and keep a copy:
+Don’t try to do this on the phone.
+Write the following letter to the Data Controller for the creditor (get the address from the ICO ), send it Recorded Delivery and keep a copy:

 If the creditor replies saying they don’t know anything about your DRO, talk to the DRO Unit about whether the creditor has been informed.